Vangjush Mio: Life and work

 Mio was born on 3 March 1891 in Korçë, Albania.
 In 1908 due to economic reasons he had to leave together with his brother to Bucharest, Romania.
-He was active member of the Albanian artist colony in the Romanian capital and in 1915 he started his studies of Fine Arts at the Bucharest National University of Arts.
+He was an active member of the Albanian artist colony in the Romanian capital and in 1915 he started his studies of Fine Arts at the Bucharest National University of Arts.
 He successfully completed his education in 1919 and in the same year he opened his first personal exhibition in Bucharest.
 In 1920 he returned for a few months to his native country and exhibited his works in Korçë.
 This was the first art exhibition in public in the whole country.
-During this period her taught the future artist Sofia Zengo Papadhimitri.
+During this period, he taught the future artist Sofia Zengo Papadhimitri.

 In September 1920 he went to Rome.
 As a great admirer of the Italian impressionists of the 19th and early 20th century, he enrolled at the Royal Academy of San Luca.
 However, financial problems forced him to interrupt the studies and to get back to Korçë.
 There he took a job as an art teacher at the French school, where he taught among other pupils the future leader of the country Enver Hoxha.

 Thanks to a government scholarship, he could return to Rome and in 1924 successfully complete the studies with the graduation.
 After that Mio decided to return to his birthplace Korçë, which at that time was the cultural capital of Albania.

-During his lifetime he participated on numerous exhibitions throughout the whole country, in 1942 even in Bari, Italy.
+During his lifetime he participated in numerous exhibitions throughout the whole country, in 1942 even in Bari, Italy.
 The last exhibition organized by himself, was a retrospective of his work and took place in November 1957 in Tirana.
 A few days later, on 30 December 1957, Mio died in Tirana due to complications caused by jaundice.

 Sources credit Vangjush Mio as the first impressionist painter of Albania.
 He was known especially for his landscape paintings and is considered the best Albanian landscape painter of the 20th Century.
 His favorite subjects were the cities Korçë, Pogradec and the surrounding area, but he immortalized in his works also other cities like Tirana, Elbasan, Himarë, Berat and Gjirokastër.
 However the introduction and spread of impressionism is also credited to Albania's first woman professional artist, Androniqi Zengo Antoniu.